sopac/pacsafe-doc/training/index.rst

 .. image:: /images/pacsafe.png
    :align: center

 Material for training workshops is maintained here.
+Each training workshop is maintained under a separate subdirectory for completeness.
+Material may be copied between workshops, but then tailored for the audience.

 .. toctree::
     :maxdepth: 1